 EWB-DK supports the local partner with technical expertise where local knowledge is not sufficient and where the local partner can further develop their food production facilities, organisational capacity and secure an income for their communities.

-Contact EWB-DK’s project manager Bent Michael Nielsen bmn@iug.dk if you wish to become a part of the thematic network for Sustainable Energy.
+Contact EWB-DK's secretariat: info@iug.dk if you want to become part of EWB-DK's thematic network for Sustainable Energy.

 Tool for assessing investments in community energy systems